Lakorthus/100-days-of-code/README.md

 **Thoughts**: Great day I ask a question successfully aswered by Lizz also I felt great staying longer to help my colleages.

+### Day 9: Oct 01, Saturday

+**Today's Progress**: Game of Life, I have learned about the importance of testing and debugging.

+**Thoughts**: I cannot beleive it is already the end of the first week.
+I am so proud of myself for sticking to the challenge.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)